 Pursuant to the terms of the July 29 Subscription Agreement, a July 29 Subscriber may request early redemption for all or part of the issue price of the July 29 Bonds (i) from October 29, 2024, which is three months from the date of the issuance of the July 29 Bonds, until the day before the maturity date; and (ii) at any time after the issuance date upon the occurrence of an event of default of the July 29 Subscription Agreement.
-If a July 29 Subscriber requests early redemption, Captivision Korea shall repay the principal of the July 29 Bonds requested for early redemption within three months from the date of receipt of the early redemption request form provided by such July 29 Subscriber (the "July 29 Early Redemption Payment Date"), and interest from the date of the request for early redemption until the July 29 Early Redemption Payment Date shall not be paid.
+If a July 29 Subscriber requests early redemption, Captivision Korea shall repay the principal of the July 29 Bonds requested for early redemption within three months from the date of receipt of the early redemption request form provided by such July 29 Subscriber (the "July 29 Early Redemption Payment Date shall not be paid.

 If a July 29 Subscriber makes a request for early redemption, at such July 29 Subscriber's discretion, he or she may be repaid by making an in-kind contribution of monetary claims, which are held against Captivision Korea upon the exercise of the right of early redemption, to us, and thereafter would be issued Ordinary Shares, each a "July 29 D/E Conversion".
 The issue price per Ordinary Share for a July 29 D/E Conversion shall be \$2.50.
-The approximate maximum number of Ordinary Shares that might be issued is 550,848 Ordinary Shares.
+The approximate maximum numbers of Ordinary Shares that might be issued is 550,848 Ordinary Shares.